gildas-lormeau/zip.js/docs/classes/CodecStream.md

 > `readonly` **readable**: `ReadableStream`\<`any`\>

-Defined in: node\_modules/typescript/lib/lib.dom.d.ts:32435
+Defined in: node\_modules/typescript/lib/lib.dom.d.ts:37109

-The **`readable`** read-only property of the TransformStream interface returns the ReadableStream instance controlled by this `TransformStream`.
+The **`readable`** read-only property of the TransformStream interface returns the ReadableStream instance controlled by this TransformStream.
+This stream emits the transformed output data.

 [MDN Reference](https://developer.mozilla.org/docs/Web/API/TransformStream/readable)